s10g/vim-syncr/README.md

 =========
 DISLAIMER: I don't know shit about vim script so I will accept PRs if my code is bad.

-vim-syncr is a simple vim script for uploading files to a remote location or deleting files from a remote location using rsync over ssh.
+vim-syncr is a simple vim script for uploading/downloading files to a remote location or deleting files from a remote location using rsync over ssh.

 I needed to solve this workflow and its criterias:
 1. Local git repository with typical web files (html, php, images, etc)